LCOGT/banzai-nres/README.md

 These lines were converted to vacuum wavelength using the original 1966 Edlen Equation (Bengt Edlén 1966 Metrologia 2 71, https://doi.org/10.1088/0026-1394/2/2/002) for the index of refraction of air.
-We use this equation because the ThAr atlas contains wavelengths that were originally vacuum wavelengths, which were then converted to air wavelengths using the original 1966 Edlen Equation (NEED CITATION / VERIFY THIS IS CORRECT)
+We use this equation because the ThAr atlas contains wavelengths that were originally vacuum wavelengths, which were then converted to air wavelengths using the original 1966 Edlen Equation (Murphy et al. 2007, DOI 10.1111/j.1365-2966.2007.11768.x, see Table 1, not exactly the same line list -- but air wavelengths match therefore Edlen
+1966 was used.)

  The Edlen Equation that we used is banzai_nres.utils.wavelength_utils.index_of_refraction_Edlen .
 One can roughly convert to vacuum by multiplying all the wavelengths in